 All graduates are allotted five tickets for indoor seating.
 Tickets are not needed for outdoor seating.
 In case of severe weather, the ceremony will be held indoors in Kuch Gymnasium.
 Only those guests with tickets will be granted entrance to the gym.
 Those without tickets can watch a simulcast of the ceremony in various locations on campus.
 The final decision regarding location will be made mid-day of the ceremony and posted on Arcadia's homepage.

 Tickets for Guests with Special Needs

 Guests with special needs can be dropped off at the Walk of Pride where they can await transport by golf cart to the ceremony site.
-Disability parking passes are available for your guests with special needs – please email Mary Kate McNulty at email@example.com.
+Special Needs Permits are available for your guests with special needs – please email Mary Kate McNulty at email@example.com.

 No alcoholic beverages are permitted at the Commencement ceremony.
 All students will have a water bottle placed under their chair for the ceremony.
 Water stations for guests will be placed around the perimeter of the seating areas.

 Professional photographers from Island Photography will photograph graduates on the stage.
 The studio will mail proofs directly to the address on the photo request card that will be available when you pick up academic attire.
 You are under no obligation to order prints.
 Videotapes also are made available for purchase.